Thesharingan312/Sql_CA/README.md

 # MoneyShield API

 A RESTful API backend for the MoneyShield financial management application.
-This API provides endpoints for managing users, profiles, transaction types, categories, transactions, and budgets.
+This API provides endpoints for managing users, profiles, transaction types, categories, transactions, budgets, and savings.

 ## Table of Contents